tcerda95/Pythia/README.md

 * From the Raspberry:
   * Setup the pins corresponding to the LEDs in groups.
 For examaple, the *red* group could correspond to pins 12 and 13
-  * Associate *Actions* to lighting up certaint LED groups.
+  * Associate *Actions* to lighting up certain LED groups.
 For example, the *Action* which transitions to the Pythia listening state could light up the *green* and *white* LED groups
   * Pack the pin numbers making use of the Python [struct](https://docs.python.org/2/library/struct.html) library and send them to the Arduino through the `Serial`.
 Note they should be packed as `unsigned char`, making use of the `B` format.

 * From the Arduino: